 This tab will help you learn Champagne Supernova with ease!

-The kings of the acoustic ballad, Oasis knows how to write a great song with just a guitar, a few chords, and a voice.
-Of course, there are other guitars (and other instruments) accompanying the main part, but it’s the bones of this song that make it so recognizable.
+The kings of the acoustic ballad, Oasis know how to write a great song with just a guitar, a few chords, and a voice.
+Of course, there are other guitars (and other instruments) accompanying the main part in the recording, but it’s the bones of this song that make it so recognizable.

-This is a fantastic song for beginners but can be good for intermediate guitar players as well.
-Those just starting out can learn the chords and practice them, while more experienced guitarists can move on to later on in the song and learn the guitar solo and the electric guitar riffs.
+This is a fantastic song for beginners to learn, but it’s also good for intermediate guitar players as well.
+Those just starting out can learn the chords and practice transitioning between them, while more experienced guitarists can move on to the guitar solo and the electric guitar riffs.

 Stand By Me by Ben E. King